Kachunga: Huddersfield will keep fighting to avoid Championship relegation | Goal.com

 Kachunga: Huddersfield will keep fighting to avoid Championship relegation

-The 28-year-old scored his third goal of the season in the encounter to help the Terriers clinch their first win since the restart of the English second tier after coronavirus break.
+The 28-year-old scored his third goal of the season in the encounter to help the Terriers clinch their first win since the restart of the English second tier after the coronavirus postponement.

 The victory ensured the Kirklees Stadium outfit climbed out of the relegation zone after accruing 45 points from 40 games.